 For other small batch recipes check out :

 Easter Brown Sugar Cookies - Yields 10 cookies

-- In the bowl of an electric stand mixer fitted with the beater attachment, cream the butter and sugar for three minutes then scrape down the sides of the bowl.
+- In the bowl of an electric stand mixer fitted with the paddle attachment, cream the butter and sugar for three minutes, then scrape down the sides of the bowl.

 - Add the egg, milk, vanilla extract and banana and mix until combined.

 - In a separate bowl, sift the flour, baking powder and baking soda.
 Add the dry ingredients to the banana mixture.
 Fold the flour in until just combined.
 Add the chopped chocolate and mix again.

 - Divide batter between muffin liners.
 Bake at 200C/390F for 5 minutes before turning down the oven to 180C/350F for another 15-20 minutes.
 If the muffin tops brown too quickly, then cover with foil until they have finished baking.
 The muffin needs to spring back when touched.

 - Remove the tray from the oven and tilt muffins in their moulds to cool for ten minutes, so that the bottoms don’t go soggy.
 Then place on a wire rack to cool further.

 - To serve, sprinkle with banana chips and a dollop of Nutella (optional).